nsip/nias2/naprr/README.md

 ## NAPLAN Results and Reporting processing

+### Note from a user perspective this code has been replaced by naprrql which now provides the interfaces and data access, most of the data classes here, however, are still in active use.

 The `naprr` executable runs as a single binary, and launches its own streaming server instance within the application.
 Unlike other NIAS executables, it does not require a batch file or shell script to be executed.

 The unzipped binary files released for `naprr` should contain the `naprr` executable, an `/in` directory and a `/templates` directory.
 The `/templates` directory contains templates for the various report formats, in [Golang's template language](https://golang.org/pkg/text/template/).
 The `/in` directory contains zipped XML files to be processed by the `naprr` executable; the zip distribution comes packaged with `/in/master_nap.xml.zip` as a test xml results file.
 This will get processed automatically when the executable is run.